Where to Stay in Las Vegas (2026): Best Areas, Walkability & Strip Zones

 Common South Strip choices include Mandalay Bay, MGM Grand, Excalibur, and Luxor.

 South Strip resorts like Mandalay Bay and MGM Grand work best when you treat the property as part of the trip, not just a place to sleep.
-For value-focused stays, Excalibur and Luxor can make sense if you’re comfortable with longer walks and slightly more distance from the central Strip core.

 The tradeoff is distance.